Serving Art Educators

 Design/Drawing Ideas From: Kara LiCausi

-The sub plans I leave are very similar to Jayna's, in that I leave a list of options for the students to choose from.
+The substitute teacher plans I leave are very similar to Jayna's, in that I leave a list of options for the students to choose from.
 The projects could be completed in colored pencil so that there are no issues with supplies.
 I have the students do their work in their sketchbook and hand them in for a grade to make sure that nobody is wasting time while I'm not around.
 I also use these for homework sketchbook assignments.

 1. Pretend that you are a fashion designer.
 Design an outfit for each season, complete with accessories.
 Pay close attention to the color schemes and how they would be appropriate to each season.